-Boeing's former CEO Muilenburg denied millions in severance
+Boeing's fmr.
+CEO Muilenburg denied millions in severance but keeping millions as well

 |-1.91%

-The award payments, detailed in the filing, would have been valued at $14.6 million, while the "vested long-term incentive awards", would be $29.4 million based on the closing stock price on January 9, 2020.
+That said, he will receive payments he is entitled to including $4.3 million in stock awards, $28.5 million in pension and deferred compensation, while the "vested long-term incentive awards", would be $29.4 million, based on the closing stock price on January 9, 2020.

-That said, he will receive payments he is entitled to including $4.3 million in stock awards and $28.5 million in pension and deferred compensation.
+These payments equal about $62 million.
+Additionally, he also holds options to purchase 72,969 shares of common stock.

 Following Muilenburg's resignation Boeing's board of directors "decided that a change in leadership was necessary to restore confidence in the Company moving forward as it works to repair relationships with regulators, customers, and all other stakeholders," the company said.